LivePersonInc/developer-center/pages/newdocuments/Messaging Channels/Mobile App Messaging SDK for Android/implementationguidemanual.md

 ### LiveEngage Configuration

 1. Connect to your account via LiveEngage, click on the campaigns tab.
-Then choose 'Data Sources'
+Then choose "Data Sources"

 ![Data Sources](img/androiddatasources.jpg)

 ![Data Sources Step 2](img/androiddatasources2.jpg)

 {:start="2"}
-2. Click Manage, on the right of 'Mobile app management' tab
+2. Click Manage, on the right of "Mobile app management" tab

 {:start="3"}
 3. Click Add new, in order to add your app to the mobile campaign